 Financial Ratios Comparison

-Below is a comparative table showing the most recent revenue and financial ratios for Snowflake Inc. (SNOW) and Domo, Inc. (DOMO).
+Below is a comparative table showing the most recent revenue and key financial ratios for Snowflake Inc. (SNOW) and Domo, Inc. (DOMO).

 | Metric | SNOW | DOMO |